Defamation and Libel Liability in Florida

 Book a Consultation

-Why Insurance Usually Does Not Cover Defamation Claims
+Why Insurance Rarely Covers Defamation Claims

-Some commercial general liability policies include “personal and advertising injury” coverage that may apply to certain defamation claims made in a commercial context.
+Some commercial general liability policies include “personal and advertising injury” coverage under Coverage B that may apply to certain defamation claims made in a commercial context.
 Media liability policies and errors-and-omissions policies sometimes cover defamation arising from professional publishing or broadcasting.
 These policies are uncommon among individual defendants and small business owners.
 The typical business owner sued for a defamatory online review or social media post has no applicable coverage.

 Without insurance, no insurer hires defense counsel, no policy limit creates a settlement ceiling, and no coverage funds a resolution.
 The defendant pays defense costs personally and faces a judgment payable from personal assets.

-Defamation Per Se
+Defamation Per Se in Florida

 Defamation per se makes the asset protection problem worse because the plaintiff’s burden is lower.
 A false statement accusing a business competitor of fraud or a physician of malpractice produces a presumption of harm that can sustain a substantial verdict without detailed financial proof.

-A successful anti-SLAPP motion results in dismissal and an award of attorney’s fees to the defendant.
-The statute is designed to prevent plaintiffs from using defamation lawsuits as a tool to silence critics or suppress public debate, regardless of whether the underlying claim has merit.
+Florida’s anti-SLAPP statute (§ 768.295) provides a procedural defense for speech involving government proceedings or issues of public interest.
+A successful motion results in dismissal and an award of attorney’s fees to the defendant.
+The statute is designed to prevent plaintiffs from using defamation lawsuits to silence critics or suppress public debate.

 The anti-SLAPP defense is narrow.
 Florida’s statute applies only to speech connected to government bodies or public issues.
 A defamation claim between private business competitors over product quality or business practices may not qualify.
-The defendant must still demonstrate that the speech addressed a matter of public concern.

 What Assets Are Reachable After a Defamation Judgment